 Minimum semester hours:

-A Academic skills component
+A. Academic skills component

 ENG 101 (4 hours)

 ENG 102 (4 hours)

-MAT 160 or higher - but not MAT 201 or 302 (4 hours)
+MAT 160 or higher-but not MAT 201 or 302 (4 hours)

 CSC 200 or higher (3 hours)

-R. Natural Science component
+B. Natural Science component6

-2. One biological and one physical or chemical science course.
-At least one course taken to ful-
+One biological and one physical or chemical science course.
+At least one course taken to fulfill

-fill this component must be a laboratory course.
+this component must be a laboratory course.

 C. Humanities/Fine Arts component

-Composed of courses in the following disciplines: English, philosophy, religion, foreign lan-

-guages, art, music, speech, drama and those writing courses so designated in the catalog.
+Composed of courses in the following disciplines: English, philosophy, religion, foreign languages, art, music, speech, drama, dance and those writing courses so designated in the catalog.

 D. Social Science component

-- Composed of courses in the following disciplines: history, psychology, sociology, economics,

-geography, political science, urban studies and those criminology and social work courses so
+Composed of courses in the following disciplines: history, psychology, sociology, economics, geography, political science, urban studies, women's studies and those criminology and social work

-designated in the catalog.

-E. Interdisciplinary Studies
+courses so designated in the catalog.
+E. Interdisciplinary Studies component.
+4

-- component

-Composed of a designated interdisciplinary course (or courses) at the 300 or 400-level, each
+Composed of a designated interdisciplinary course (or courses) at the 300- or 400-level, each

-combining two or more disciplines in the areas of ethical/political issues, international issues,

-cultural issues, social issues and technological issues.
-IDS courses are listed each semester in
+combining two or more disciplines in the areas of ethical/political issues, international issues, cultural issues, social issues and technological issues.
+IDS courses are listed each semester in the

-the Class Timetable.
+Class Timetable.

 Total hours: 47